dkincaid/uima-components/README.md

 - FileName: file name to write the records to
 - DocumentIdField: the Avro field name to use for the document id field
 - CasField: the Avro field name to use for the XMI serialized CAS
+- Codec: the compression codec to use when writing records

 ### RecordsFromAvroFileCollectionReader
 - In package com.kincaidweb.uima.cr